 - Why would I want a pseudonym?

 - It allows you to have a choice of a name to display to other readers of FT.com, rather than your real name.
 You do not need to create a pseudonym if you do not want one.
-Please note that all pseudonyms are unique and therefore your desired pseudonym may not be available.
 All comments made under a pseudonym can be tracked back to your FT.com account.

 - How do I change my pseudonym?

-- You can change you pseudonym at any time by clicking ‘Update your profile’ link.
-You can then change you pseudonym to a new one.
-As mentioned before all pseudonyms are unique and therefore your desired pseudonym may not be available.
-Please note that all comments made before you changed your pseudonym will be updated to reflect the new pseudonym.
+- You can change your pseudonym at any time by clicking ‘Change your pseudonym’ on any comment box.
+Please note that all comments made before you changed your pseudonym will be updated to reflect the new version.

 - I want to report an abusive comment on FT.com.
 What should I do?